lvgl/lv_lib_png/README.md

 # PNG decoder for LVGL

+**This repository is merged into the lvgl repository.
+See https://docs.lvgl.io/master/libs/png.html**

 Allow the use of PNG images in LVGL.
 This implementation uses [lodepng](https://github.com/lvandeve/lodepng) library.

 ## Get started